 A federal judge has blocked enforcement of North Dakota's new abortion law -- the nation's most restrictive.

-If the law were to take effect, Hovland said nearly 90 percent of the abortions currently performed at the Red River Women's Clinic, the sole clinic providing abortions in North Dakota, would be prohibited and the clinic would likely have to shut down.
+If the law were to take effect, Judge Daniel Hovland said, "nearly 90% of the abortions currently performed at the Red River Women's Clinic, the sole clinic providing abortions in North Dakota," would be prohibited and the clinic would likely have to shut down.

 First published July 22 2013, 11:20 AM